 NWFWMD began habitat restoration on the Carter Tract in 2007 with the logging of the pine plantations, and thinning of the upland hardwood forests.
 Prescribed burning followed logging and thinning operations, and subsequent planting of longleaf pine seedlings and wiregrass tublings followed site preparation burns.
 Planted upland areas were then broadcast treated via helicopter using Velpar®, a broad spectrum herbicide, to control scrub oaks.
 Restoration efforts on the Carter Tract continue to be aggressive in nature with continued prescribed fire, mechanical removal and herbicide of encroaching shrubs and regenerating sandpine.
-Such restoration efforts are documented annually via photo plots and provide a snapshot of habitat improvement over time (Figure 3).
+Such restoration efforts are documented annually via photo plots and provide a snapshot of habitat improvement over time (Figure 2).
 When managing for gopher tortoises it is essential to manage for the integrity of the forest system that supports the tortoise population, specifically the sandhills longleaf-turkey oak-wiregrass association.
-These restoration efforts are a necessary first step.
+These restoration efforts are a necessary first step and directly benefit the gopher tortoise and thus have the potential to positively affect future burrow occupancy rates (Figure 3).

-Figure 3.
-Photos from Photo Plot #35 in gopher tortoise Cluster 4 show changes resulting from restoration efforts occurring from 2013 to 2014 on the Carter Tract of Econfina Creek WMA, Washington County, Florida.
+Figure 2.
+Photos from Photo Plot #3 in gopher tortoise Cluster 1 show vegetative changes between 2014 and 2015 resulting from prescribed burn in May 2015 on the Carter Tract of Econfina Creek WMA, Washington County, Florida.